ccisko/map/readme.txt

 and passing alot of variables ...
 I dont feel that I am comfortable with passing variables all over the place .and the syntax is really confusing to me .

-the mixed2 folder is the most recent mapstuff folder show animated markers